freakdesign/Shopify-code-snippets/Checkout liquid layout/README.md

 # Shopify Checkout Liquid Layout

-The checkout layout is a file used by Shopify Plus merchants.
-If you're curious about the contents of the file, here it is.
+The checkout.liquid layout is a file used by Shopify Plus merchants for added checkout customisations.
+If you're a developer that is curious about the contents of the file, here it is.
+You'll note that it's a small file as a lot of the content is generated server side.

+### Notes
-Please note that adding this file to a non-plus store won't enable it.
-Plus merchants also need to have the feature enabled before they can use it.
+- Adding this file to a non-plus store won't enable it.
+- Plus merchants need to have the feature enabled by their Merchant Success Manager or Launch Engineer before the file will be used.